belzecue/vpainter2/README.md

 ## Hotkeys
 `Ctrl` - switches subtract mode.
 Useful for easy paint/erase switching.

 `[ ]` - Changes brush size with increments of 0.05.
-Can be ajusted in the script.
+Can be adjusted in the script.

 `'\` - Changes brush hardness/softness.
 Might be different on your keybord depending on your region, but these keys are right under square brackets `[ ]`